noahschulhof/MORSE/README.md

 To use the Gurobi Optimizer, a valid license is required.
 A guide to the available licenses can be found [here](https://support.gurobi.com/hc/en-us/articles/12684663118993-How-do-I-obtain-a-Gurobi-license).

-## MORSE Scripts
+## Scripts
 MORSE includes four python scripts.
 Three are top-level scripts and one has helper functions.
 - `solve.py` -- solve one instance one time
-- `parallel.py` -- set up parallel runs of solve.py that are for the same instance but using different pertubation vectors
+- `parallel.py` -- set up parallel runs of `solve.py` that are for the same instance but using different pertubation vectors
 - `agg.py` -- aggregate solutions to collect summary data
 - `morse.py` -- helper functions